UKCloud/documentation/articles/vmware/vmw-faq.md

 This service, how to order it, and the constraints it may place on operation, is fully documented within our Knowledge Centre.

-### What is the Advanced management bundle ?
+### What is the Advanced Management bundle ?

-This bundle includes Distributed Firewall (DFW), Distributed Logical Router (DLR), Layer 2 VPN and vROPs Tenant Monitoring and Metrics.
+The Advanced Management bundle includes Distributed Firewall (DFW), Distributed Logical Router (DLR), Layer 2 VPN and vROPs Tenant Monitoring and Metrics.

-NOTE
+> [!NOTE]
-* These services may not be available in all regions and zones.
+> * The Advanced Management bundle may not be available in all regions and zones.
+>
-* This is enabled at an organisation level, therefore all VMs within the organisation will be uplifted.
-See Pricing Guide for details
+> * The bundle is enabled at an organisation level, therefore all VMs within the organisation will be uplifted.
+See the [UKCloud Pricing Guide](https://ukcloud.com/wp-content/uploads/2019/07/ukcloud-pricing-guide-11.0-4.pdf) for details.

 ### How does UKCloud provide urgent maintenance notifications and incident reports?